ManoCardozo/tweetbook-api/README.md

 # tweetbook-api
-A .NET Core API that handles "Tweets"
+A .NET Core API that handles text messages.
+It includes an usage example of the mediator pattern with the MediatR package.